 We have created a very, very simple ransomware simulator which spiders through a folder tree, reading and encrypting images, audio files, Office documents and more.
 By running this on a review system, we're aiming to see whether an antivirus can detect undiscovered ransomware by behavior alone, and discover how many files, if any, might be lost before an attack can be stopped.

 The results were disappointing, as McAfee Total Protection left our simulator to run to completion and encrypt thousands of files.
-Other tools typically do much better, with, for instance, Kaspersky Antivirus 2019 not only detecting and killing the simulator, but also recovering the very few files our program had managed to encrypt.
+Other tools typically do much better, with, for instance, Kaspersky Security Cloud Free 2020 not only detecting and killing the simulator, but also recovering the very few files our program had managed to encrypt.

 However, this result should be interpreted with care.
 McAfee may have missed our test program, unlike the best of the competition, but we can't be sure why or what that tells us about the security suite overall.
 What we do know from the lab tests is that McAfee can detect most real-world malware from behavior alone, and that's the most important result.

-McAfee Total Protection has a lengthy feature list, but most of these aren't as powerful as they look, and it's hard to see why you should choose this package when others are faster, cheaper, more accurate or easier to use.
+McAfee Total Protection has lots of features, but none are outstanding, and they're not always well implemented (the interface isn't great, the vulnerability scanner simply didn't work.)
+It's hard to see why you should choose this package when others are faster, cheaper, more accurate or easier to use.

-- Also take a look at the best antivirus
+- Also take a look at our complete list of the best antivirus software